Posted on March 22 2019

 Although it wouldn’t hold its own against the best military watches out there, this is an ideal vintage inspired military diver.
 The heritage is there.

-Seiko need no introduction and they’re a regular on this blog, featured in our articles ranging from watches used in space to watches ripe for customisation.
+Seiko needs no introduction and they’re a regular on this blog, featured in our articles ranging from watches used in space to watches ripe for customisation.
 The SNK809 was one of the cheaper Seiko automatics that we highlighted as a good base model for modification projects.

 It has a Seiko 7s26 movement and an exhibition case back.
 As part of the Seiko 5 line it includes the five standard elements - an automatic movement, date, water resistance, crown at 4 o’clock and a durable case.